-The program intends to catalyze high quality, collaborative research projects that will address research-to-practice barriers and constraints while simultaneously building professional capacity and cross-sectoral linkages, particularly between local public health and research institutions and USAID missions.
+The program is catalyzing high quality, collaborative research projects address research-to-practice barriers and constraints while simultaneously building professional capacity and cross-sectoral linkages, particularly between local public health and research institutions and USAID missions.
 Drawing upon the capacity and investments in global health research at NIH, PEER Health will achieve the following:

 - Leverage research capacity developed by the scientific community, including NIH, to accelerate reductions of under-five mortality and to advance a country’s strategic health goals as articulated in GHI country strategies and child survival plans through collaborative research partnerships.